Nanostalgia

 The front of the iPod has a two way mirror, allowing the user to see their reflection and see the LED lighting installed.
 The iPod was designed to have concealed yet easily accessible electronics, interactive controls, and a high-quality sound system.
 It is currently installed in the lounge of our living group!

-Process: We cadded the outer frame, and printed it in 4 separate parts on a Formlabs 4L.
-The parts were then carefully sanded, and epoxied together, before being primed and painted.
+We CADded the outer frame, and printed it in 4 separate parts on a Formlabs 4L.
+The parts were then carefully sanded and epoxied together before being primed and painted.

-The touch wheel was attached to a rotary encoder for necessary functionalities.
-The touch wheel itself was FDM printed, with the necessary tolerances that it could be press fit into a rail, that allows it to spin freely.
+The touch wheel was attached to a rotary encoder for the necessary functionalities.
+The touch wheel itself was FDM printed, with the necessary tolerances that it could be press fit into a rail, which allows it to spin freely.

 The songs stored on the USB connect to an mp3 decoder, arduino esp32 nano and the two speakers.